voerro/devel-docs/docs/modules/README.md

 - `module:make-notification [notification-name] [module-name]` - create a new notification for the specified module
 - `module:make-policy [policy-name] [module-name]` - create a new policy for the specified module
 - `module:make-provider [provider-name] [module-name]` - create a new service provider for the specified module
-- `module:make-request [request-name] [module-name]` - create a new form request for the specified module
+- `module:make-request [request-name] [module-name] [full-model-class-name]` - create a new form request for the specified module.
+If a model is specified - some default rules will be generated for you.
-- `module:make-request [request-name] [module-name]` - create a new request for the specified module
-- `module:make-resource [resource-name] [module-name]` - create a new resource for the specified module
+- `module:make-resource [resource-name] [module-name]` - create a new API resource for the specified module
-- `module:make-rule [rule-name] [module-name]` - create a new rule for the specified module
+- `module:make-rule [rule-name] [module-name]` - create a new validation rule for the specified module
 - `module:make-seed [seed-name] [module-name]` - create a new seed for the specified module
 - `module:make-test [test-name] [module-name]` - create a new test for the specified module
 - `module:migrate [module-name]` - run migrations for the specified module